onqtam/headjack/docs/why/100_1k_10k_words.md

 The Book of Synthesis
 Minimum Viable Infinity
 The Next Game
+Inevitability
+Decentralizing the WEF
+The Global Creativity Aggregator
+Information Wants to be Free
+Global Integration
+Integrated Collectives
+Cyber Governance
 The Reward/Generator Function
 The Riddle of Existence
 Game of Life 2.0